All-Hands-AI/OpenHands/evaluation/ml_bench/README.md

-# ML-Bench Evaluation with OpenDevin
+# ML-Bench Evaluation with OpenHands

-This project implements the evaluation of agents on the [ML-Bench](https://arxiv.org/abs/2311.09835) dataset using OpenDevin.
+This project implements the evaluation of agents on the [ML-Bench](https://arxiv.org/abs/2311.09835) dataset using OpenHands.
 [ML-Bench](https://arxiv.org/abs/2311.09835) is a comprehensive benchmark designed to assess the effectiveness of Large Language Models (LLMs) in leveraging existing functions in open-source libraries for machine learning tasks.
 The benchmark consists of 10,040 samples spanning 130 tasks over 14 notable machine learning GitHub repositories.

 ## Task Overview